Roco-scientist/NGS-Barcode-Count/README.md

 ### Fastq File
-Accepts unzipped fastq files.<br>
+Accepts unzipped fastq files.\
 Accepts gzipped fastq files, but if the program stops before the expected number of sequencing reads, unzip and rerun.

 ### Sequence Format File
 The sequence format file should be a text file that is line separated by the type of format.
-The following is supported where the '#' should be replaced by the number of nucleotides corresponding to the barcode:<br>
+The following is supported where the '#' should be replaced by the number of nucleotides corresponding to the barcode:\
 <table>
 <tr>
 <th>Sequence Type</th>